skjnldsv/dotfiles/README.md

 - trayer
 - feh

-**I'm starting my own programes on boot in the bspwm config file.
+**I'm starting my own programs on boot in the bspwm config file.
 Obviously you're not forced to use them.
 Remember to disable the unused lines!**

 ##I'm also using:
 - Brackets